How to Extract Audio from Video

 - Offers complete control over the resulting track, with advanced features like filters, fades, and noise cleanup.

-- Supports various file formats through optional plugin integration.
+- Supports various formats through optional plugin integration.

 - Totally free and supported by an active community.

-- Useful for anyone needing to fine-tune video recordings or remove unwanted elements.
+- Useful for anyone needing to fine-tune recordings or remove unwanted elements.

 Cons:

-- Requires an additional plugin (FFmpeg) to process video files.
+- Requires an additional plugin (FFmpeg) to process files.

-- Interface may be too complex for those seeking a quick and simple solution.
+- The interface may be too complex for those seeking a quick and simple solution.

 How to separate audio from video using Audio Extractor